MichelleGri/la-boulangerie/README.md

 ![CSS Validation](README-files/validation/css-validation.JPG)

+The warning refers to the import of Google Fonts into style.css.
+However, this does not cause any significant issues to functioning of the site.

 ### Am I responsive?

 The [Am I responsive](http://ami.responsivedesign.is/#) checker was used to test the responsive nature of the website's pages.